williamyang98/ViterbiDecoderCpp/README.md

 # Introduction
 This is a C++ port of Phil Karn's Viterbi decoder which can be found [here](https://github.com/ka9q/libfec).

+**This is a header only library.
+Just copy and paste the header files to your desired location.**

-See <code>examples/run_simple.cpp</code> for a common usage pattern.
+See <code>examples/run_simple.cpp</code> for a common usage scenario.

 Modifications include:
-- Templated parameters: constraint length and code rate
+- Templated code for creating decoders of any code rate and constraint length
+- Branch table can be specified at runtime and shared between multiple decoders
-- Runtime parameters: initial state values and renormalisation threshold
+- Initial error values and renormalisation threshold can be specified
-- Reusability of branch table for better memory usage
 - Vectorisation using intrinsics for arbitary constraint lengths (where possible) for significant speedups

 Performance is similar to Phil Karn's original C implementation for provided decoders.

-Heavy templating is used in this library to provide the compiler as much information as possible about the decoder parameters.
-Testing has shown that compared to code that takes in the constraint length (K) and code rate (R) as runtime parameters [here](https://github.com/FiendChain/ViterbiDecoderCpp/tree/44cdd3c0a38a748a7084edeff859cf4d54ac911a), the templated version is up to 50% faster.
+Heavy templating is used for better performance.
+Compared to code that uses constraint length (K) and code rate (R) as runtime parameters [here](https://github.com/FiendChain/ViterbiDecoderCpp/tree/44cdd3c0a38a748a7084edeff859cf4d54ac911a), the templated version is up to 50% faster.
 This is because the compiler can perform more optimisations if the constraint length and code rate are known ahead of time.

 # Intrinsics support
 AVX2 or SSE4.1 is expected to be supported by the processor.